kragorg/dng/chapters/2025-10-19 — Dungeons and Gardens.md

 ## Blizzard

 That night, Kragor dreams.
 He is not an orc.
-He is human, his hands slender, with dark black veins pulsing just beneath the skin.
+He is human, his hands slender, with snaking black veins pulsing just beneath the skin.
 He is with a tribe of humans and halflings, struggling through a blizzard of impossible force.
 A god’s voice booms in his mind, urging them onward.
 A block of ice the size of a horse hurtles out of the white chaos, wiping out two of his companions.
 He sees towering figures in the distance, then another boulder of ice is hurtling toward him—and he wakes with a gasp, the phantom impact still echoing in his bones.

 Outside, a real blizzard now howls, reducing visibility to zero.